nadjazaric/curriculum-hometask/README.md

 There's tons of further ideas you could add to your blog if you have more time and want to make the project even cooler.

 * Provide users an option to delete the comment.
 * Enable user an option to choose their user image (avatar).
-This will require adding more avatar images to 'img' folder OR Make a random avatar choice - add more user avatar images and randomly assign them to a comment.
+This will require adding nore avatar images to 'img' folder OR Make a random avatar choice - add more user avatar images and randomly assign them to a comment.
 * Make your own bonus task! :) Add a functionality that will demonstrate your skill of using url parameters and placeholders in Flask.
 Be creative.